University of Virginia

-For research, I investigate how people perceive, remember, and navigate through space, known broadly as spatial cognition.
+My program of research is focused on spatial cognition.
 I use both natural and virtual environments to ask questions such as how people remember where objects are located in space, how people perceive spatial layout (e.g., distance, height), and how people learn new navigational routes.
 I also study how the environment affects well-being, and the scholarship of teaching and learning.

-For additional information about my teaching and research, visit my website: http://myslu.stlawu.edu/~etwedt/home.html
+For additional information about my teaching and research, visit my website: https://myslu.stlawu.edu/~etwedt/home.html